meitar77/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-A webpage for playing tic tac toe - single or double player.
+A webpage for playing Tic Tac Toe - single or double player.